 As a reaction to my recently published IT case study I received many mails which confirmed my experiences and asked for more examples.
 That doesn’t imply representativeness, but it shows that such cases are not the exception.
-Together with representative research like the Standish Group Chaos Reports or PMI’s Pulse of Profession we can imagine how much money is burned repeatedly in badly managed projects.
+Together with representative research about Project Management like the Standish Group Chaos Reports or PMI’s Pulse of Profession we can imagine how much money is burned repeatedly in badly managed projects.
 Totally unnecessary, as again shown in the following case from my practice:

 An SME plant engineering company, after decades of uncontested market leadership, faced a growing low-price competition from foreign countries since some years.
 The order books were still well filled; the firm was comfortably equipped with private capital.
 Still customers increasingly discussed prices and didn’t accept delays at the contract fulfilment any more.
 The company had invested in several R&D projects for retaining technology leadership to differentiate from the price fight and to decrease product costs.
 Most of them were far behind schedule and over budget.
 In addition clearing and settlement of contracts were slowed down repeatedly in own plants, at suppliers and during installation.

 The management already had engaged a number of consulting firms to perform rationalization and process optimization projects.
 But it took until a key product development project with a schedule delay of 1½ years was jeopardized to completely loose its time-to-market and therefore its ROI that management determined to conduct a project revision and recovery action.

 My expert assessment’s findings:

 After roughly four weeks my diagnosis was firm.
 This is the short version: